BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 Head into the Blacksteam Shelter in Peridot Ward.
 In the room where we were once stuck in a cage, talk to Randall and return his key.
 In return, you'll get his **Klefki**!

-You'll notice that our new Pokemon is actually holding the *Sanctum Key*.
+You'll notice that our new Pokémon is actually holding the *Sanctum Key*.
 Head back down to Seventh Street with this key in your bag, and return to the subseven sanctum.
 In the mazelike room, enter the door on the left side with the key.
 Pick up the *Dark Material* and 3 *Exp.
 Candy XL*.
 Read the green books for some lore and note the colors of the Arceus statues on the left for later, then head out.
 That's it for this questline right now!

 ## Agate Circus Fishing

-With the Super Rod in our bag, there are some new Pokemon we can get in the circus-and-beyond area.
+With the Super Rod in our bag, there are some new Pokémon we can get in the circus-and-beyond area.
 Fly back to the Agate Circus.
 You can get a *Circus Application* towards the top of the area while you're here.
 For completeness here are all of the encounters:

 **Celestinine Cascade**